Booking And Antenatal Clinics

 The 'morning after' pill can be taken up to 72 hours after unprotected sex.
 However, it is more effective the sooner it is taken.
 Emergency contraception is prescribed by your doctor.
 When telephoning please say that you need emergency contraception.

-The practice provies travel advice and vaccinations.
+The practice provides travel advice and vaccinations.
 If you are going abroad on business or holiday there is a need to complete travel forms in order that the vaccines are in stock.
 If you need advice and immunisations please make an appointment with the practice nurse (try to book in to see her eight weeks before you travel).
 We do charge for some vaccinations, so when booking your appointment please ask for details of any costs.
 Unfortunately, vaccinations will not be given if you do not have the means to pay.

 If you are confined to your home and cannot attend the surgery, the district nurses can provide this service to you.
 Please speak to the receptionist or your doctor.